 If you’re travelling along The South West Edge in winter, you’ll definitely be on the lookout for some warm, cosy bars and restaurants to enjoy as the sun goes down.
 The South West Edge is rugged and beautiful, and in winter, it can get cold and wet – so there’s no better feeling than ending a day exploring with a glass of local wine, some hearty food and a warm environment.
-We’ve compiled eight of the cosiest bars to visit this winter, they’re the perfect places to try new wines, hibernate in front of an open fireplace, bask in the Winter sun and make some incredible winter memories.
+We’ve compiled nine of the cosiest bars to indulge in this winter, they’re the perfect places to try new wines, hibernate in front of an open fireplace, bask in the winter sun and make some incredible winter memories.

 The Old Synagogue, Fremantle